Onyx-Protocol/Onyx/docs/protocol/papers/federated-consensus.md

 Assuming that every participant in the network trusts a sufficient subset of the block signers, the consensus program described above reduces the problem of reaching network-wide consensus to the simpler problem of reaching a consensus of at least M out of N block signers.

-To efficiently do so, block signers agree on a single *block generator*.
-The generator's signature is only used to coordinate the block signers; it is not seen or validated by the network.
+To efficiently do so, block signers agree on a single *block proposer*.
+The proposer's signature is only used to coordinate the block signers; it is not seen or validated by the network.
 This allows block signers to evolve the consensus mechanism without any additional support from the rest of the network.

-The block generator:
+The block proposer:

 * receives transactions from the network,
 * filters out transactions that are invalid,